Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

-By definition, $f(X)$ is the globular sum of the same diagram in $\C$, hence $f$ if determined up to natural isomorphism.
-Conversely, we can define $f(D^n) = F n$ and extends this definition to all the pasting schemes while preserving the globular sums since every pasting scheme is written as a globular sum in a unique way. \end{proof} Dually $\op{\COH_0}$ is a \emph{globular cocompletion}, that is for every globular coextension $\op{\G}\to\C$, there is an essentially unique morphism $\op{\COH_0}\to\C$.
+By definition, $f(X)$ is the globular sum of the same diagram in $\C$, hence $f$ is determined up to natural isomorphism.
+Conversely, we can define $f(D^n) = F n$ and extends this definition to all the pasting schemes while preserving the globular sums since by \cref{lemma:unique-gsum} every pasting scheme is written as a globular sum in a unique way. \end{proof}